firedrakeproject/firedrake/docs/source/optimising.rst

    $ py-spy record -o foo.svg --native -- python myscript.py

-Unfortunately, py-spy does not work when run in parallel.
+Beyond the inherent uncertainty that comes from using a sampling profiler, one substantial limitation of py-spy is that it does not work when run in parallel.

 pyinstrument
 ~~~~~~~~~~~~~